 UroLift is an innovative, in-office procedure for men with BPH.
 During the procedure, the urologist implants tiny tines to “lift” or hold enlarged lobes of the prostate to the side (picture a curtain tieback).
 This relieves the pressure on the urethra and alleviates the problem.

 “In the past, we would use electrosurgical current and energy, or we’d use lasers.
-They would have risks of bleeding and infection,” explains Leo R. Doumanian, MD, associate professor of clinical urology at the Keck School of Medicine of USC, who practices at USC Urology of Keck Medicine of USC.
+They would have risks of bleeding and infection,” explains Leo R. Doumanian, MD, a urology specialist at Keck Medicine of USC and associate professor of clinical urology at the Keck School of Medicine of USC.
 “UroLift cuts down the risks.
 This increases the outpatient nature of the procedure; it decreases the time spent in the operating room, because you can hopefully use it in the office; and it’s getting great effects with quality-of-life outcomes.”

 Other conditions that may prevent a man from urinating, when he feels the need, are bladder stones, prostate cancer and scarring of the urethra.
 If you are a man who frequently heads to the toilet only to find you cannot urinate, it’s important to see your doctor for a diagnosis and to learn your treatment options.

 A woman may have trouble urinating, because of a condition called cystocele, which is a bulging of the bladder into the vagina.
 This happens when muscles and supportive tissues in the vagina and surrounding area weaken and stretch, most commonly after pregnancy and childbirth.

 A woman also may experience trouble urinating, when her rectum bulges into her vagina, in a condition called rectocele.

 Both conditions can be treated with pelvic muscle exercises, a vaginal pessary (a support device that fits into your vagina) or surgery.